My Work in Progress

 Currently, I am writing a psychological thriller set in a post-apocalyptic South Island of Aotearoa.
 Its working title is 'Justifier'.

-'The truth was black and blue and it all came down to the kid with the gun.'
+'The truth was black and blue, and it all came down to the boy with the gun.'

 Quiet and clever yet haunted, the twisted truth about Charlie and his past has more flesh than his appearance.
 There's one person who knows what happened to him...